intel/nauta/docs/user-guide/actions/streaming_inference.md

 ## Example Flow

-A basic task flow is used in this example.

 1. Save a trained TensorFlow Serving compatible model.

-1. Send the data for inference in a JSON format, or in binary format using gRPC API.
+2. Send the data for inference in a JSON format, or in binary format using gRPC API.

-1. Run the `nctl predict launch` command.
+3. Run the `nctl predict launch` command.

-1. Send the inference data using the `nctl predict stream` command, TensorFlow Serving REST API, or TensorFlow Serving gRPC API.
+4. Send the inference data using the `nctl predict stream` command, TensorFlow Serving REST API, or TensorFlow Serving gRPC API.

 ## TensorFlow Serving Basic Example